Rwanda - Overview

 To make a call to: +250

-Rwanda is a heavily indebted poor country (HIPC) where the majority of the population lives below the poverty line and where almost 30% of the population suffers from the lack of food security.
+Rwanda is a poor country, where the majority of the population lives below the poverty line and where almost 30% of the population suffers from the lack of food security.

 Foreign trade overview

-Rwanda top trade partners are the EAC (East African Community) member countries, the European Union and China.
+Rwanda's main trading partners are the EAC (East African Community) member countries, the European Union and China.
 Its exports are mainly coffee, tea and minerals.

 The low level of human resources, the poor quality of its infrastructures, the country's landlocked position, high operating costs, the limited natural resources and the political instability of the region are some of the factors that limit the potential attraction of the country.
-Nevertheless, Rwanda has its assets: a substantial reserve of methane gas, a mining potential in expansion and hardly explored, and a reputation of being one of the least corrupted countries in Africa.
+Nevertheless, Rwanda has many assets: a substantial reserve of methane gas, a mining potential in expansion and hardly explored, and a reputation of being one of the least corrupted countries in Africa.
 Lastly, the government has continued to develop liberal policies to make of Rwanda a hub of trade and services.
 This strategy has obtained a real success as shown by the significant reduction of its bureaucratic procedures (according to the World's Bank, there are only two administrative procedures to follow and in three days, a new company can start its activities).
 The institution is very positive regarding the business climate of Rwanda.
 The country has moved up 22 places in the classification Doing Business 2014 issued by the World's Bank, it ranks 32, one of the most spectacular progress of the year.
 It ranks second in the Sub-Saharan African region after Mauritius.

 Coffee, tea, tin, energy and telecommunications are some of the sectors targeted by foreign investment.
 In 2012, the government and the American company Visa Inc. signed a contract for the development of electronic financial services and this will open the doors to new future investments.
-Indonesia, China and Germany are the main investor countries.
+Indonesia, China and Germany are the main investing countries.